Geoff Maddock: 1999–2007: Goldenhorse

 In 1999, Maddock formed Goldenhorse with Kirsten Morrell.
 The pair were seeking to form a band to play at a wedding; Ben King was brought in as a founding member, as was Wilton from Bressa Creeting Cake.
 The group had a limited budget, mostly from funding provided by Morrell's mother, and used its local connections to acquire equipment loaned from Tim Finn and Neil Finn.

 In 2002, Goldenhorse released Riverhead to commercial success, going 3× platinum and topping the New Zealand charts in 2004.
 It was recorded on-and-off over a year, with most of the recording in a home studio in the Waitakere Ranges.
 The success of the album subsequently lead to a record deal with Siren Records.
 The hit single "Maybe Tomorrow" was awarded an APRA Silver Scroll Award for Most Performed New Zealand Work after becoming the most played song on New Zealand radio in 2003.

 In 2004, Maddock wrote the arrangements for two special orchestral performances involving Goldenhorse.
 The first took place on 31 July at Aotea Centre with the Auckland Philharmonic Orchestra.
 The second was on 6 August at Christchurch Town Hall with the Christchurch Symphony Orchestra.

 In 2005, the band followed up with Out of the Moon.
 They brought on veteran producer Murray Grindlay, and also introduced guitarist Andrew Clark, Ben Collier and Vincent Hine into the mix.
 The album peaked at number 2 on the charts and went platinum.
 The band promptly began touring, including overseas in London.
 Maddock was nominated for an APRA Silver Scroll Award for his writing on the single of the album's namesake, "Out of the Moon".

 In 2007 following a tour, the band started working on their third album, Reporter.
 It was recorded at Roundhead Studios with sound engineer Clint Murphy and producer Phil Vinall, the latter known for working with Radiohead and Placebo among other big acts.
 In addition, Nick Gaffaney joined the band to provide drums.
 The album had a lukewarm commercial reception, spending one week at 38 on the top 40 charts.
 Goldenhorse subsequently went on an indefinite hiatus, considered to be an effective break-up.
 However, Maddock was nominated again for an APRA Silver Scroll Award for his writing on the single "Say My Name".
+Around this period, Maddock moved to London and attempted to start a new band named Jesus Said Kill; the group recorded, but did not tour, and was quickly disbanded, with Maddock citing the busyness and logistical complexity of London as the main causes.